International Old Catholic Bishops' Conference

-The International Old Catholic Bishops' Conference or International Bishops' Conference (IBC) is the synod of bishops of Union of Utrecht of the Old Catholic Churches (UU) member churches.
+The International Old Catholic Bishops' Conference or simply International Bishops' Conference (IBC) is the synod of bishops of Union of Utrecht of the Old Catholic Churches (UU) member churches.

 Background

 The International Old Catholic Bishops' Conference was founded in 1889 by the bishops of the Old Catholic Church of the Netherlands, the Catholic Diocese of the Old Catholics in Germany, and the Christian Catholic Church of Switzerland.
 It is analogous to but not a metropolia.
 It is similar to the Lambeth Conference of the Anglican Communion.
 Like the Lambeth Conference, it is not a legislative body.

 According to the UU, the responsibilities of the IBC include: